 and emphasized that I was describing our processes captured as a specific moment in time.
-Just as we did then, COO Sabrina Kieffer and I consistently meet to update Skillshare's processes as the company grows and priorities change.
+Just as we did then, our leadership team consistently meets to update Skillshare's processes as the company grows and priorities change.
 And when Skillshare transitioned to a remote workplace in 2020, meeting cadence and team engagement remained vital to keeping Skillshare connected.

 The focus of this doc is how we run Skillshare now—and gives you every tool you need to adapt our processes to your team.
 Watch as I walk through our operating cadence, and then read on for the changes we’ve made over the past two years.

 Skillshare was founded ten years ago and has grown tremendously over the years.
 As a high-growth business, we have to continually evaluate our processes and operating cadence.
 In other words, the processes that worked for us as a startup ten years ago are different than those driving the strategic goals of our 500+ employees.

 The problem is that you need to plan for these future process changestoday even if everything is running smoothly right now.
 And doing so involves meeting with key cross-functional stakeholders to see what challenges they face and what resources they need for near and long-term.

 Keep in mind that our current operating cadence may not work perfectly for your organization.
 I hope that our model acts as a template you can build off of and mold for your own organization.

 Solution: Consistent and predictable processes in a fast-changing environment

 This solution may sound counterintuitive, but providing some sort of consistent and predictable operating cadence helps our team stay on track to hitting their goals.

 Yes, things get messy sometimes, but everyone at Skillshare understands that things may not go as planned.
 It’s ok to veer off our plans if need be.
 Skillshare is such an amazing organization because we can stay nimble and have a structured operating cadence as a north star.